pocketbase-uml/pocketbase-uml.github.io/README.md

 # PocketBaseUML

-A free, open-source UML diagram generator for PocketBase.
+A free, open-source web application that generates UML diagrams based on PocketBase databases.

 ## Sponsor the project